facelessuser/pyspelling/docs/src/markdown/index.md

 ```

-Other options would be set to a string or an integer value (intergers would be converted over to a string internally).
+Other options would be set to a string or an integer value (integers would be converted over to a string internally).

 ```yaml
 documents: